Chaima-Touj/stageflow/README.md

-📌 Internship Management Web App
+# 🌐 StageFlow Web App
 ---

 ## 👩‍💻 About the project